 2. The Disparity Between Their Worlds Part II

-The sex scene that comes after this is again quite provocative for movie standards, but compared to others, it lacks intensity and has more of a lethargic tone.
+The sex scene that comes after this is again quite provocative by movie standards, but compared to others, it lacks intensity and has more of a lethargic tone.
 This scene shows us that the two of them come from very different worlds.
 At Adele’s place, they have to tone things down a little just to make sure that her parents don’t even get the slightest idea about her homosexual relationship.

 Read More: Best 50 Shades of Grey Sex Scenes